 It’s popular, so expect tourists, but it also has an authentic and cute vibe.
 You can swim right off the docks or beach, and there is a beachfront walk that stretches for miles, so you can eat and drink you way along the water all day!

-Most people don’t think of Sicily for their first choice in Mediterranean stops, which I guess behind Greece or Spain makes sense.
-But I think it is absolutely worth the stop, and I loved my 2 weeks exploring the island.
+While most people don’t think of Sicily for their first choice in Mediterranean stops, I think it is absolutely worth the stop.
+I loved my 2 weeks exploring this Italian island!
 The culture is markedly different than mainland Italy, and it offers many of the great beaches, scenery and unique history that you’d see in other parts of the Mediterranean.